Canvasser

 Canvass Director

 As a canvass director with Fund for the Public Interest, you'll run a campaign office in one of dozens of cities across the country.
-You'll give leading groups the people power they need to win campaigns and make positive change.
+You'll give leading environmental and public interest groups the people power they need to win campaigns and make positive change.

 View our job openingsAPPLY NOW